dark-sriram/facial-reco-to-do/README.md

-# 📝 Note Taking Application
+# 🎭 Face Recognition To-Do Application

-A full-stack MERN (MongoDB, Express.js, React, Node.js) note-taking application that allows users to create, read, update, and delete notes with a modern and responsive user interface.
+A modern to-do list application that uses facial recognition for user authentication.
+Each user's tasks are personalized and accessible only through face recognition login.

 ## ✨ Features